 Sanctions are always discussed with the child after a calm-down period, to help them understand and regulate behaviours moving forward.
+Behaviour will be discussed in the terms of Zones of Regulation/ Mood Meter

+Any child receiving a grade of less than good/outstanding for behaviour on Interim Reports will be spoken to by headteacher and deputy headteacher.
-EYFS - warning and time out (1-5 minutes depending on the needs of the child)

-Removal to another class in EYFS

-Removal from setting if necessary
+EYFS - warning and time out (1-5 minutes depending on the needs of the child) Removal to another class in Reception.
+Nursery to phone KS lead and KS lead to go to Nursery.
+Removal from setting if necessary and always after physical aggression Parents informed CPOMs to be updated and actioned promptly.

-Parents informed